littletoyrobots/EUCMonitoringRedux/Readme.md

 ### Pre-requisites

-#### On-Premises
+#### Citrix On-Premises

-- For Citrix Apps and Desktops, the server that you want to run this script from must have the XenDesktop Powershell SDK Installed.
+- For Citrix Apps and Desktops, the location that you want to run this script from must have the XenDesktop Powershell SDK Installed.
+This usually comes installed with Citrix Studio, or if you look in your installer ISO, you'll be able to find it as Broker_PowerShellSnapIn_x64.msi
 - For Citrix Hypervisor, you must also install the XenServer SDK from the [XenServer](https://www.citrix.com/downloads/xenserver/product-software.html) download page.
 - VMWare support will be forthcoming.

-#### Cloud
+#### Citrix Cloud

 The Server that you want to run this script from must have the Remote [PowerShell SDK for Applications and Desktops Service](http://download.apps.cloud.com/CitrixPoshSdk.exe):